locize/blog/source/_posts/what-is-video-game-localization.md

 ---
-title: What is video game localization | Locize
+title: What is video game localization
 description: Learn how video game translation works and how you can utilize it to boost your company's revenue.

 date: 2021-09-15 10:01:48